 Breakfast, Lunch, and Dinner included.

 The itinerary for your days in the Galápagos is subject to change for operational reasons and according to the rules of the Galápagos National Park authorities.
-There are normally two landings a day, on which you are accompanied by your guide in search of the different wildlife that inhabits the islands.
+There are normally two landings a day, which will usually include chances to snorkel, on which you are accompanied by your guide in search of the different wildlife that inhabits the islands.
 Below is a summary of the islands that you visit on this journey, and the animals and birds that can be found on each of them.